How to create an app mockup

 More than that though, a solid app mockup can also be great for testing ideas, spotting inconsistencies within your product, and analyzing whether your design has the potential to deliver value to your target audience.
 Create app mockups at speed and you might even end up saving a lot of design and development time later down the line.

 Not sure where to start when it comes to app design?
-In this guide, we talk you through how to create an app layout mockup, how Uizard can help you create/design rapidly and collaboratively, and what comes after the mockup process.
+In this guide, we talk you through how to create app mockups, how Uizard can help you create/design rapidly and collaboratively, and what comes after the mockup process.

 Skip to section: